weicheng-huang-mechanics/DDG_Tutorial/README.md

 ## Overview

-This MATLAB tutorial covers the nonlinear numerical simulation of flexible structures using the discrete differential geometry method.
+This is a MATLAB tutorial for the nonlinear numerical simulation of flexible structures using the discrete differential geometry method.

 # Beam under gravity
 <br/><img src='assets/beam_1.gif' width="600">